Mulusu/Advent_of_Code-Solutions/README.md

 # Advent of Code solutions of Mulusu
-Solutions to the programming Xmas calender https://adventofcode.com/
+Solutions to the programming Xmas calendar https://adventofcode.com/